eProsima/Fast-DDS-docs/docs/pubsub.rst

 MANUAL_BY_TOPIC mode is more restrictive and requires that at least one instance within the publisher is asserted to consider that the publisher is alive.

-Besides the liveliness kind, two additional parameters allow to define the application behavior.
+Besides the liveliness kind, two additional parameters allow defining the application behavior.
 They are all listed in the table below.

 +---------------------------+----------------------------------+---------------------------+-------------------------+